td0g/PCB_Gcode_Toolkit/README.md

 ### 4. Copy

 This tool simply copies the original gcode path to a new location (without deleting the original).
 It is useful for cutting two identical boards on one PCB.
+It can be used multiple times and will only copy the original gcode (IE. using the tool twice will result in three boards, not four).

 ### 5. Draw